Connecting Threads

 By Branden Morgan, Pie in the Sky Media

-The survivor who refuse to stay silent
+The survivor who refused to stay silent

 It started with a walk in the sun.
 A young woman recently returned from studying abroad, enjoying a gap year after two years of college, was out for a walk.
 She was enjoying the Portland sunshine when she was approached by a handsome stranger who claimed to be a student photographer.
 Would she like to model for him?
 He’d pay her, of cours.
 She climbed into his van and disappeared.